mzawam2/school-club/README.md

 ***

 ## Helpful Links
- -The full NVDA user guide has all the NVDA commands, split up into different sections for reference. https://www.nvaccess.org/files/nvda/documentation/userGuide.html#RunningNVDA
+ - The full NVDA user guide has all the NVDA commands, split up into different sections for reference. https://www.nvaccess.org/files/nvda/documentation/userGuide.html#RunningNVDA